 This course provides you with a number of options for further progression.
-Upon successful completion and achievement of this qualification you can choose a pathway which focuses on a particular occupational area of employment such as: Laboratory technician.
+Upon successful completion and achievement of this qualification, you can choose a pathway that focuses on a particular occupational area of employment such as laboratory technician.
 You can also go onto the Applied Science Extended Diploma with a view to going onto Higher Education.

 What Happens Next